 6. Accepting Your Partner’s Flaws

-In his famous book The Unbearable Lightness of Being, Milan Kundera said there are two types of womanizers: 1) men who are looking for the perfect woman and can never find her, and 2) men who convince themselves that every woman they meet is already perfect.
+In his novel The Unbearable Lightness of Being, Milan Kundera says there are two types of womanizers: 1) men who are looking for the perfect woman and can never find her, and 2) men who convince themselves that every woman they meet is already perfect.

-This is one of those things that is not nearly as complicated as it feels.
+This is one of those things that is not nearly as complicated as it appears.
 Let’s break it down:

 - Every person has flaws and imperfections.

 - You can’t ever force a person to change.